stellameilisa/stellameilisa/README.md

 ## Hi there 👋

+I do some code experiment here (not while i'm cooking).
+Currently learning neural nets.

 <!--
 **stellameilisa/stellameilisa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.